 The Irrigated Lands Regulatory Program (ILRP), established in 2003, regulates discharges from irrigated agriculture to surface and ground waters and establishes waste discharge orders for selected regions.
 The ILRP focuses on priority water quality issues, such as pesticides and toxicity, nutrients, and sediments.
-In the Cuyama Basin, there are 47 wells with five years of water quality records from 2012 to 2017.
 Wells are sampled biannually, once between March and June, and once between September and December.